Gentle Parenting vs. Authoritative Parenting: Which One Actually Raises Resilient kids?

 Gentle parenting encourages children to understand their feelings, develop emotional intelligence, and regulate their own behavior over time.
 Parents act as guides rather than enforcers, modeling the behavior they hope to see in their children.

-Benefits of Gentle Parenting.
+Strengths of Gentle Parenting.

 One of the biggest strengths of gentle parenting is that it builds a strong emotional connection between parents and children.
 Kids who are raised this way often feel heard and understood, which can boost their confidence and communication skills.

-Another advantage is that children learn intrinsic motivation—they make good choices because they understand why, not because they fear punishment or want a reward.
+Another advantage is that children learn intrinsic motivation, they make good choices because they understand why, not because they fear punishment or want a reward.

 Challenges of Gentle Parenting.

-It can also be emotionally exhausting for parents, especially on difficult days when staying calm feels impossible.
 Some parents feel pressure to always be gentle, which can lead to guilt when they inevitably lose their patience.

 What Is Authoritative Parenting?.